|

 4. Deduct All your Equipment Purchases the First Year

-(IRC 179 deduction).
+The IRS permits you to write off up to $100,000 of equipment the first year you buy it (IRC 179 deduction).
 With the deduction limit so high, Realtors® can deduct all their purchases of equipment - and that's not limited to computers, desks, PDAs, etc. By significantly reducing your taxable income, the social security taxes that would be paid on it are also reduced.

 Two concerns need to me kept in mind when you use this expensing election.
 Taxes saved must be repaid upon sale of the asset(s), but that amount will not be subject to social security taxation.
 The only exception regarding recapture (in the prior sentence) occurs when the business use of the asset falls to 50% or less.